Colegio Militar Caldas: Overview

 The academy was originally directed by Colonel Camilo Acevedo Velez and Mayor Pinillos, and was part of the military system of the Colombian Armed Forces.
-From 1960 to 1970 the students used the same military uniform as the armed forces, then by a government ordinance the military academies had to have a different uniform, also the military training was reduced to basic military service.
-From 1960 to 1989 the academy was part of the Infantry armed forces, then become part of the Cavalry forces.
-In the early 1990s women students were accepted.
+From 1960 to 1970, the students used the same military uniform as the armed forces, but then the government ordered military academies to have a different uniform.
+The military training was also reduced to basic military service.
+From 1960 to 1989, the academy was part of the Infantry armed forces, then part of the Cavalry forces.
+In the early 1990s, female students were accepted.